mdn/content/files/en-us/mdn/community/discussions/Resolving_discussions/index.md

 The MDN community is encouraged to [initiate, engage in, and resolve discussions](/en-US/docs/MDN/Community/Discussions) related to the MDN Web Docs documentation.

-While many discussions reach broad agreement very quickly, others may stall if there is no clear path to resolution: for example due to conflicting opinions.
-This process explains how you can work with the community in order to progress discussions through to resolution in a reasonable timeframe.
+While most discussions reach a broad agreement quickly, some may stall due to an unclear path to a resolution, often because of differing opinions.
+This document outlines the process and strategies to move discussions toward a resolution within a reasonable timeframe (we'll define what's an acceptable timeline later in this document).

 ## Moving a discussion to a resolution